-Forget Iron Man, forget James Bond.
+Forget Iron Man; forget James Bond.
 Fictional wimps, the lot.
 The real movie heroes are the fearless men and women who perform death-defying practical stunts, so that when Vin Diesel jumps a car through a wall of fire at 200 mph, it looks real to you.
 Because it is.
 Everything except for Vin Diesel, of course.

 In the Holy Trinity of practical stunts, Jackie Chan is probably Jesus.
 Chan is famous for the death-defying stunts he performs in his movies, so much so that he sometimes has trouble outdoing himself.
-Which wasn't the case for "Who Am I?", in which Chan performed a feat labeled "world's most dangerous stunt" by his producers.
-In the scene, he makes a hasty escape from a rooftop by sliding down the structure's steeply-sloped surface.
-No wires, no nets, just a man stumbling recklessly down twenty-one stories of glass window panes.
+Which wasn't the case with Who Am I?, in which Chan performed a feat labeled the "world's most dangerous stunt" by his producers.
+In the scene, he makes a hasty escape from a rooftop by sliding down the structure's steeply sloped surface.
+No wires, no nets - just a man stumbling recklessly down 21 stories of glass window panes.

 Steven Spielberg knows how to do chase scenes.
-Based on another stunt on this list, from the movie Stagecoach, this crazy piece of work from Indiana Jones and the Raiders of the Lost Ark sees stuntman Terry Leonard holding onto the hood of a speeding truck while skidding along a dirt road on the heels of his boots.
+Based on another stunt on this list, from the movie Stagecoach, this crazy piece of work from Indiana Jones and the Raiders of the Lost Ark sees stuntman Terry Leonard holding on to the hood of a speeding truck while skidding along a dirt road on the heels of his boots.

 He then slides down beneath the chassis, makes his way toward the rear of the truck, and is dragged by a rope along the ground.
 Finally, he pulls himself up and back onto the back of the vehicle.1,067117Is this stunt crazy?